 Financial assets and financial liabilities measured at amortised cost are initially recognised at fair value including transaction costs (which are explained below).
 The initial amount recognised is subsequently reduced for principal repayments and for accrued interest using the effective interest method (see below).
-In addition, the carrying amount of financial assets is adjusted by recognising an expected credit loss allowance through to profit or loss.
+Certain transactions with a related party financial institution are measured at amortized cost as they are managed as part of a 'hold-to-collect' business model for liquidity management.
+Due to the short term and highly collaterised nature of these financial instruments, amortised cost approximates fair value.
+A global fair value model was implemented, which was adopted by the Group on 1 January 2020.